 A few important notes while making breakfast

-• Stick to natural foods as far as possible and keep away from foods with too much additives.
+- Stick to natural foods as far as possible and keep away from foods with too many additives.

 Your body and brain need their morning fuel.
-Don't deprive them by being a `only coffee and a i smoke for breakfast' person.
+Don't deprive them by being an only coffee and 'I smoke for breakfast' person.